Chatter Back End

 Activate your virtual environment:

-server$ source env/bin/activate
+server$ source venv/bin/activate

 Your prompt should change to indicate that you are now operating within a Python virtual environment.
 It will look something like this:

-(env) ubuntu@YOUR_SERVER_IP:~/441/chatterd$
+(venv) ubuntu@YOUR_SERVER_IP:~/441/chatterd$

 .Henceforth we will represent the prompt as just